naman-singhal-025/ecom-analytics-recommendation-platform/docs/KibanaDashboardSetup.md

 ### 5. Troubleshooting

 - If you don't see any data:
-  - Check that the data view is set up correctly and selected in the dashboard.
+  - Check that the index pattern is set up correctly and selected in the dashboard.
   - Verify that your application is sending data to Elasticsearch.
   - Make sure the time range includes recent data.
   - Ensure field names in the visualizations match your data.